 I wouldn’t normally play with my phone during a talk, least of all if I’m the one delivering it!
 But I’m going to throw some numbers at you and I’m going to start the stopwatch function…

 I read an article recently (1) that said in the year 2000, TV adverts had to grab a persons’ attention within 12 seconds or they weren’t effective.
 By 2013 that had dropped to 8 seconds.
 The attention span of a goldfish is said to be 9 seconds.
 So, longer than humans now… Stop the clock – 8.75 seconds.
 The goldfish are still with me but I’ve lost the rest of you!

 It seems that with the use of mobile phone technology, the web and even TV’s with remote controls that our attention span is getting less and less.
 Increasingly TV advertisers are using adverts which are now just 6 seconds long and research shows they are more effective than longer adverts (2).
-Some of the Strictly adverts in the last week or two have been even shorter.
+Some of the Strictly adverts in the last week have been even shorter.